onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > "Our task is not to overthrow globalisation, but to capture it, and to use it as a vehicle for humanity’s first global democratic revolution." - [George Monbiot](https://www.monbiot.com/books/the-age-of-consent/#:~:text=Our%20task%20is%20not%20to%20overthrow%20globalisation%2C%20but%20to%20capture%20it%2C%20and%20to%20use%20it%20as%20a%20vehicle%20for%20humanity%E2%80%99s%20first%20global%20democratic%20revolution.)

+> "There are only two ways to get another to do what you want him to do--compulsion and persuasion.
+There is no other way.
+You can get someone to do something through lying or trickery, but these are just vicious forms of persuasion.
+You can calmly and gently inform someone that you have a gun, so they must open the till, but that’s just polite compulsion.
+In other words, one is left free to make her own decisions, or she is not.
+The world runs on compulsion and persuasion, and the preponderance of either in a society shapes it utterly." - [Putting Compulsion in its Place, by Max Borders](https://underthrow.substack.com/p/putting-compulsion-in-its-place?utm_medium=email#:~:text=There%20are%20only,shapes%20it%20utterly.)

+> "***Ought*** respects choice. ***Or else*** does not." - [Putting Compulsion in its Place, by Max Borders](https://underthrow.substack.com/p/putting-compulsion-in-its-place?utm_medium=email#:~:text=Ought%20respects%20choice.%20Or%20else%20does%20not.)

+> "Our quiet failures of imagination also bias us to the status quo.
+Here, though, I want to demonstrate another possibility, struggling to exist and exert itself: The way of consent is the way of liberation.
+The path of persuasion is the way to flourishing.
+Can we accelerate our journey towards persuasion-based governance, fist in palm?" - [Putting Compulsion in its Place, by Max Borders](https://underthrow.substack.com/p/putting-compulsion-in-its-place?utm_medium=email#:~:text=Our%20quiet%20failures,fist%20in%20palm%3F)

+> "Fortunately, the money power has repeatedly been shown to have one major weakness that it has not yet reliably patched: it is slow to react to technical innovation." - [We can restore Democracy by disrupting politics.
+Here’s how, by Jordan Hall](https://medium.com/emergent-culture/we-can-restore-democracy-by-disrupting-politics-here-is-how-c9d514a8c194#:~:text=Fortunately%2C%20the%20money%20power%20has%20repeatedly%20been%20shown%20to%20have%20one%20major%20weakness%20that%20it%20has%20not%20yet%20reliably%20patched%3A%20it%20is%20slow%20to%20react%20to%20technical%20innovation.)

+> "If we can design and implement a technology-based initiative that radically changes the balance of power around both media and elections, we might catch the money power off balance and have window of opportunity." - [We can restore Democracy by disrupting politics.
+Here’s how, by Jordan Hall](https://medium.com/emergent-culture/we-can-restore-democracy-by-disrupting-politics-here-is-how-c9d514a8c194#:~:text=if%20we%20can%20design%20and%20implement%20a%20technology%2Dbased%20initiative%20that%20radically%20changes%20the%20balance%20of%20power%20around%20both%20media%20and%20elections%2C%20we%20might%20catch%20the%20money%20power%20off%20balance%20and%20have%20window%20of%20opportunity.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Evolution's Arrow
 ██████████████████████████████████████████████████████████████████